glyph-cat/react-relink/README.md

 # Consume a Source

 In Relink, you can work with the sources right away without needing to wrap your app inside any provider components.
-This makes accessing them across different React component trees easy, such as when [registerering screen components](https://wix.github.io/react-native-navigation/docs/third-party-react-context#register-the-screen) in React Native Navigation.
+This makes accessing them across different React component trees easy, such as when [registering screen components](https://wix.github.io/react-native-navigation/docs/third-party-react-context#register-the-screen) in React Native Navigation.

 To consume a source, pass it as a parameter into any of the following Relink hooks:
 * `useRelinkState` - returns the state value and a setter function like React's [`useState`](https://reactjs.org/docs/hooks-state.html)